Docker for AWS frequently asked questions (FAQ)Estimated reading time: 7 minutes

 If you have an AWS account that was created before December 4th, 2013 you have what is known as an EC2-Classic account on regions where you have previously deployed resources.
 EC2-Classic accounts don’t have default VPC’s or the associated subnets, etc. This causes a problem when using our CloudFormation template because we are using the Fn:GetAZs function they provide to determine which availability zones you have access to.
-When used in a region where you have EC2-Classic, this function will return all availability zones for a region, even ones you don’t have access to.
-When you have an EC2-VPC account, it will return only the availability zones you have access to.
+When used in a region where you have EC2-Classic, this function returns all availability zones for a region, even ones you don’t have access to.
+When you have an EC2-VPC account, it returns only the availability zones you have access to.

-This will cause an error like the following:
+This causes an error like the following: